cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ![SHAP attributions for digit 8](/images/2021-04-25/accurate-digit-8-2.png)

 In the two examples for the digit "2" below, on the other hand, the first one is easy to interpret, but the attributions for the second make less sense.
 While reviewing them, note that the scale for the SHAP values is different for each example.
 The range of values in the second example is an order of magnitude larger.
-It does not affect a comparative analysis but may be important in other cases to note the scale before judging the attributions.
+It does not affect a comparative analysis but it may be important in other cases to note the scale before judging the attributions.

 In the first example we can see which pixels are more relevant (red) to predict the digit "2".
 We can also see what pixels were used to reduce the probability of predicting the digit "7" (blue), the second-highest predicted probability.

 In the second picture, the more salient attributions are on the second-highest probability, the digit "7".
 It's almost as if the network "worked harder" to reject that digit than to predict the digit "2".
 Although the probability of the digit "7" is higher in this second example (compared to the digit "7" in the first example), it's still far away from the probability assigned to the digit "2".

-**RESEARCH QUESTION 1**: What causes SHAP to sometimes highlight the attributions of a class that was not assigned the highest probability?
+**RESEARCH QUESTION 1**: What causes SHAP sometimes to highlight the attributions of a class that was not assigned the highest probability?
 {: .notice--info}

 ![SHAP attributions for digit 2](/images/2021-04-25/accurate-digit-2-1.png)